-With the exception of Joshua tree, based on the proposed project footprint and existing site conditions discussed in this report, none of the special-status plant or wildlife species known to occur in the general vicinity of the project site are expected to be directly or indirectly impacted from implementation of the proposed project.
-Development of the project will not impact designated Critical Habitats or regional wildlife movement corridors/linkages, or jurisdictional drainage features.
-With completion of a preconstruction nesting bird clearance survey, impacts to year-round, seasonal, or special-status avian residents will not occur from implementation of the proposed project.
+Based on the literature review and field survey, and existing site conditions discussed in this report, implementation of the project will have no significant impacts on federally or State listed species known to occur in the general vicinity of the project site.
+Additionally, the project will have no effect on designated Critical Habitat, or regional wildlife corridors/linkage because none exists within the area.
+No jurisdictional drainage and/or wetland features were observed on the project site during the field investigation.
+No further surveys are recommended.
+With completion of the recommendations provided below, no impacts to year-round, seasonal, or special-status avian residents or special-status species will occur from implementation of the proposed project.